Enhancing Brain Organisation

-A few minutes of video supports the activities within the levels.
+A few minutes of video develops the next step in the storyline and supports each activity within each of the levels.
 The partner and team activities encourage collaboration.
-Some impressive teamwork has been observed and teachers report that their class now works co-operatively, with greater awareness of others and more considerate behaviour.
+Impressive teamwork has been observed and teachers report that their class now works co-operatively, with greater awareness of others and more considerate behaviour.

 Q: Who is it for?